-Evolve Education transforms lives and organisations through mentoring excellence.
+Evolve Education transforms lives and organisations through the delivery and development of mentoring excellence.

-It does this by providing innovative, evidence-based training that positively impacts health, wellbeing and productivity.
+It does this by providing innovative and evidence-based training that positively impacts health, wellbeing and performance.

-Evolve Education provides innovative, evidence-based training that positively impacts health, wellbeing and productivity.
-Our socially driven philosophy is that all students will learn better if their health and wellbeing is supported.
+Evolve Education provides innovative and evidence-based training that positively impacts health, wellbeing and performance.
+Our socially driven philosophy is that everyone learns better if their health and wellbeing is supported.
 This holistic approach is evident in the way that we approach teaching, learning and human performance.
 Innovation is a constant inspiration in our work.
 We adopt a pragmatic stance when translating theory into practice, whilst delivering dynamic training of the highest quality.

 We show flexibility in our programme delivery that integrates employer-led and learner-centred approaches.
 We treat everyone fairly and with respect, recognising individual differences whilst actively listening and responding to feedback from all stakeholders.
 We are honest, committed, personable and altruistic in all aspects of our work.

-Enhance the impact of your teaching support staff by empowering them to support the physical, emotional and cognitive health of your school’s most vulnerable children and young people.
+Enhance the impact of your workforce by empowering them to support the physical, emotional and cognitive health of your organisation’s most vulnerable asset – its people.